 donors stop giving?
 Would parents be worried that we’d encourage their teens toward interracial relationships/marriages?
 Would any eventual children from this marriage have difficulties fitting in?
 (Yes, I realize that just 20 years later, some of these concerns may sound unfounded, but at the time, they all seemed at least plausible.)
 Jennifer and I firmly believed that we were called by God to one another, so we were therefore called to bear whatever consequences might come from following His lead, being aware that there might be moments of adversity.

 Shortly after we became engaged, I received a phone call from Dee Dee, someone I knew from my home town.
-Two of her four children were roughly my age, and we’d gotten to know one another well through various Christ-centered connections over the years.
+Two of her four children were roughly my age, and we’d gotten to know one another well through various interactions over the years.
 In many ways, she was like a second mother to me, and more than once she told me that she viewed me like one of her own children.
 She had discussed our impending nuptials with some other believers from my home town, and all had agreed that they wanted to do something for us.
 That something would show their unequivocal support for us and our “controversial” marriage.
 She was calling on behalf of this group to throw a rehearsal dinner and post-rehearsal dinner party for us that neither my family nor I would have been able to afford, but that they would pay for.
 And this was no ordinary rehearsal dinner or post-party: the rehearsal dinner would be of significant size, and everyone invited to the wedding would be invited to the post-party.

 It’s worth giving a more detailed profile of this group of people.
 They were all white.
 Respected names.
 Leaders in the community.
 Members of the Country Club.
 Evangelicals.
 Southerners.
 No, no, these were not just Southerners.
 They were DEEP Southerners.
 (I’m from Columbus Dadgum Georgia, after all.)
 Though a few in the group were a bit younger or older, most of them were like Dee Dee and her husband: parents of my peers–people born in the South in the 1940s and raised when the South was still fully segregated.
 When they were growing up, it’s likely that virtually all black people with whom they interacted were in subservient roles.
-I don’t have full insight into the details of all of their upbringings, but I think it’s more than reasonable to assume that the vast majority of the people who gave us that phenomenal gift for our wedding didn’t exactly grow up being taught that it was ok for a black man to marry a white woman.
+I don’t have full insight into the details of every one of their upbringings, but I think it’s more than reasonable to assume that the vast majority of the people who gave us that phenomenal gift for our wedding didn’t exactly grow up being taught that it was ok for a black man to marry a white woman.
 Remember “Frank” from my high school days?
 Most of these people were Frank’s parents’ peers.
-They were raised in the same era in the same part of the country, ran in the same social circles, and were members of the same Country Club.
+They were raised in the same era in the same part of the country, ran in the same social circles, and some were members of the same Country Club.

 So then, it begs the question, what made my experience with them so positive while the other was so negative?
 I’d suggest it was a combination two things: the power of the Gospel to break down barriers, and the relationships that we shared.
 At that rehearsal dinner, during my former pastor’s toast, he quoted Galatians 3:26: